mouradboutrid/geometry_dash_RL/docs/algorithm.rst

 **Why necessary?**

-If we used :math:`\theta` for both selection and evaluation, the target would change during optimization, causing instability.
+If I used :math:`\theta` for both selection and evaluation, the target would change during optimization, causing instability.

 **Trade-off**: